Web www.tizag.com

 PERL - While Array Loop

 Here we are just showing a method of looping through an array using a while loop.
-We use three variables to do this including: the array, a counter, and an index number so that each time the while loop reiterates we also loop through each index of the array.
+We use three variables to do this including: the array, a counter, and an index number so that each time the while loop iterates we also loop through each index of the array.

 whilearrayloop.pl: